ataul-ui/dot-net-cloud-api/README.md

 I think I'll rename this project as "Cloud-native CRUD API"

+I can create a CI/CD testing pipeline using postman CLI and stuff for automated CRUD api testing

-I'll connect the .net api web app to perform crud operation to github actions on postman, then I'll deploy it to azure webapp which will authenticate requests through azure api management.
+Then I'll deploy it to azure webapp which will authenticate requests through azure api management.

 follow this tutorial: https://learn.microsoft.com/en-us/azure/api-management/import-function-app-as-api